ualsg/hdb3d-data/README.md

 #### Wrong polygon

 Some buildings have been associated wrongly to a different OSM feature due to the discrepancies encountered in geocoding.
+That also means that unfortunately in some instances different buildings point out at the same polygon, resulting in duplication.
+We will try to fix that.

 #### Missing buildings